dfrappart/Terra-AZModuletest/Custom_Modules/IaaS_CPT_WinVm/.config/vm_header.md

-# Module Azure Application Gateway
+# Module AZure Windows VM

 This module is used to provision an Azure Windows Virtual Machine and related resources